article

 If I may borrow from Charles Dickens’ famous opening line, Christmas can be “the best of times, and the worst of times.”
 We have them both, don’t we?

 Who hasn’t cringed in early October as stores drag out the artificial Christmas trees and put them on display?
 Who doesn’t dread the extra traffic and the gaggle of people in the shopping malls when you have to go get something that has nothing to do with Christmas?
 Who hasn’t felt uneasy about the obligatory exchange of gifts with individuals you hardly know?
 Or sending Christmas cards to people you haven’t written to since the last Christmas card you sent them?
-And how about feeling the pressure to hang lights on your house in a neighbourhood because you’re the only house that doesn’t have lights hung?
+And how about feeling the pressure to hang lights on your house in a neighbourhood where you’re the only house that doesn’t have lights hung?
 There’s something about those annual experiences and obligations that seem to make them “the worst of times.”

 In spite of all the challenges, I prefer to view Christmas as “the best of times.”
-There’s no better time of the year to enjoy the colour that enhances our streets.
+There’s no better time of the year to enjoy the colour that enhances about our streets.
 At no other time of the year do the faces of little children glow with such wonder.
 And there’s nothing like the music of Christmas!
 They’re playing our songs in grocery stores, elevators, shopping malls, and on every radio station: “Joy to the world!
 The Lord is come.”
 They’re talking about our Saviour.
 It’s our message on their lips.
 Have you noticed?
 Don’t miss that!

 And I must add, what better time of the year is there to share with others your faith in Jesus Christ?
 At no other season is the unbeliever’s heart softer toward the message of Jesus.
 Be aware of that.
 Stay sensitive to that.
 Be ready to speak.
 It’s “the best of times” for it.